AlexPritchard/Projects/README.md

 **FTP Program** - A file transfer program which can transfer files back and forth from a remote web sever.

+**Get Atomic Time from Internet Clock** - This program will get the true atomic time from an atomic time clock on the internet.
+There are various clocks across the world.
+Do a search for a list of them.

+**Chat Application (IRC or MSN Style)** - Create a chat application that can carry on simple chat rooms like on Internet Relay Chat or a more direct chatting style like MSN.
+For added complexity, create your own protocol to facilitate this chatting.

+**Fetch Current Weather** - Get the current weather for a given zip/postal code.

+**P2P File Sharing App** - Create a program like LimeWire, FrostWire, Bearshare, or a torrent style application.

 **Bandwidth Monitor** - A small utility program that tracks how much data you have uploaded and downloaded from the net during the course of your current online session.
 See if you can find out what periods of the day you use more and less and generate a report or graph that shows it.

 **Port Scanner** - Enter an IP address and a port range where the program will then attempt to find open ports on the given computer by connecting to each of them.
 On any successful connections mark the port as open.

 **Mail Checker (POP3 / IMAP)** - The user enters various account information include web server and IP, protocol type (POP3 or IMAP) and the application will check for email at a given interval.

+**Packet Sniffer** - A utility program that will read packets coming in and out of the machine along with related information like destination and payload size.

 **Country from IP Lookup** - Enter an IP address and find the country that IP is registered in. *Optional: Find the Ip automatically.*

 **Whois Search Tool** - Enter an IP or host address and have it look it up through whois and return the results to you.

+**Zip / Postal Code Lookup** - Enter a zip or postal code and have it return which city/ cities that are in that zip code.

+**Remote Login** - Create a remote desktop style application which can see and control the remote computer (given you have permissions).
+It may require the use of your own private network and a second computer to test with.

 **Site Checker with Time Scheduling** - An application that attempts to connect to a website or server every so many minutes or a given time and check if it is up.
 If it is down, it will notify you by email or by posting a notice on screen.

+**Small Web Server** - A simple web server that can serve HTML files that contain Javascript and other forms of non-code executing code.
+Added complexity would be to try and implement streaming video, create a server-side language, or serve up other stream types.

+**Web Bot** - An automated program which carries out tasks on the web including checking websites, page scraping, and summarization of data or web posting.

 Classes
 ---------

 **Product Inventory Project** - Create an application which manages an inventory of products.
 Create a product class which has a price, id, and quantity on hand.
 Then create an *inventory* class which keeps track of various products and can sum up the inventory value.

+**Movie Store** - Manage video rentals and controls when videos are checked out, due to return, overdue fees and for added complexity create a summary of those accounts which are overdue for contact.

 **Airline / Hotel Reservation System** - Create a reservation system which books airline seats or hotel rooms.
 It charges various rates for particular sections of the plane or hotel.
 Example, first class is going to cost more than coach.
 Hotel rooms have penthouse suites which cost more.
 Keep track of when rooms will be available and can be scheduled.

+**Student Grade Book Application** - Keep track of students (with a student class that has their name, average, and scores) in a class and their grades.
+Assign their scores on tests and assignments to the students and figure out their average and grade for the class.
+For added complexity put the students on a bell curve.

 **Bank Account Manager** - Create a class called Account which will be an abstract class for three other classes called CheckingAccount, SavingsAccount and BusinessAccount.
 Manage credits and debits from these accounts through an ATM style program.

+**Library Catalog** - Create a book class with a title, page count, ISBN and whether or not it is checked out or not.
+Manage a collection of various books and allow the user to check out books or return books.
+For added complexity generate a report of those books overdue and any fees.
+Also allow users to put books on reserve.

 **Patient / Doctor Scheduler** - Create a patient class and a doctor class.
 Have a doctor that can handle multiple patients and setup a scheduling program where a doctor can only handle 16 patients during an 8 hr work day.